-Writer’s Journey supports writers of all genres through the long process of realising their writing goals, offering international writing workshops, writing retreats and mentoring services.
-We also as offer creativity retreats for writers and artists of all modalities.
+Writer’s Journey supports writers of all genres through the long process of realising their writing goals, through international writing workshops, writing retreats and mentoring services.

 Mystery writer A.D.
-Scott says of Jan’s services…
+Scott, author of the Highland Gazette series (Simon and Schuster) says of Jan’s services…

 What does Writers Journey offer?